mjourard/trick-or-eat-demo/docs/deployment.md

 This can be handled by either Google Cloud Platform or AWS.
 I've found AWS to be easier.
 They are described in the Development Setup document.

 #### Google Maps
-You will need an api key so that the routes for users is rendered properly.
+You will need an api key so that the routes for users are rendered properly.

-#### AWS S3
-Create a bucket that will store your frontend code.
-It should be setup such that nothing is publicly accessible.

 #### AWS Systems Manager - Parameter Store
 These parameter store values are used in the creation and deployment of the api: